 So yeah, that’s it for now.
 What did you think of it all?
 Did you learn anything interesting about what happens outside the worlds of Super Mario Odyssey?
 Do you feel this game could even more interesting to look at when people like Shesez get free camera control for the title?

-Post your thoughts on this in the comments below, or on the Gaming Latest forums today!
+Post your thoughts on this in the comments below, or on the Gaming Reinvented Discord server today!